Skip to main content

 CareBids policy management is included in every plan — starting from £55/month on annual billing .
 It's not an add-on, and it's not a bolt-on from an acquisition.
 We built it as part of the platform because policies and procurement are not separate problems.

-CQC Fundamental Standards — care home policy templates for all 16
+CQC Fundamental Standards — review policy coverage carefully

 Regulation 12 — Safe Care and Treatment